speedment/speedment-doc/pages/comparator.md

 Don't do This: `sorted(Comparator.naturalOrder())`
 " %}

-{% include note.html content= "
-Speedment Enterprise in-JVM-memory acceleration is making use of the Field comparators.
-" %}

 The rest of this chapter will be about how we can get comparators from different `Field` types and how these comparators can be used.